-[13] Paragraph (b)(7) recognizes that lawyers in different firms may need to disclose limited information to each other to detect and resolve conflicts of interest, such as when a lawyer is considering an association with another firm, two or more firms are considering a merger, or a lawyer is considering the purchase of a law practice.
-See Rule 1.17.
-Comment [7].
-Under these circumstances, lawyers and law firms are permitted to disclose limited information, but only once substantive discussions regarding the new relationship have occurred.
+[13] Paragraph (b)(7) recognizes that licensed paralegal practitioners in different firms may need to disclose limited information to each other to detect and resolve conflicts of interest, such as when a licensed paralegal practitioner is considering an association with another firm, two or more firms are considering a merger, or a licensed paralegal practitioner is considering the purchase of a licensed paralegal practice.
+See Rule 1.17, Comment [7].
+Under these circumstances, licensed paralegal practitioners and law firms are permitted to disclose limited information, but only once substantive discussions regarding the new relationship have occurred.
 Any such disclosure should ordinarily include no more than the identity of the persons and entities involved in a matter, a brief summary of the general issues involved, and information about whether the matter has terminated.
 Even this limited information, however, should be disclosed only to the extent reasonably necessary to detect and resolve conflicts of interest that might arise from the possible new relationship.
-Moreover, the disclosure of any information is prohibited if it would compromise the attorney-client privilege or otherwise prejudice the client (e.g., the fact that a corporate client is seeking advice on a corporate takeover that has not been publicly announced; that a person has consulted a lawyer about the possibility of divorce before the person's intentions are known to the person's spouse; or that a person has consulted a lawyer about a criminal investigation that has not led to a public charge).
+Moreover, the disclosure of any information is prohibited if it would compromise the licensed paralegal practitioner-client privilege or otherwise prejudice the client (e.g., the fact that a person has consulted a licensed paralegal practitioner about the possibility of divorce before the person's intentions are known to the person's spouse).
 Under those circumstances, paragraph (a) prohibits disclosure unless the client or former client gives informed consent.
-A lawyer's fiduciary duty to the lawyer's firm may also govern a lawyer's conduct when exploring an association with another firm and is beyond the scope of these Rules.
+A licensed paralegal practitioner's fiduciary duty to the licensed paralegal practitioner's firm may also govern a licensed paralegal practitioner's conduct when exploring an association with another firm and is beyond the scope of these Rules.

 [14] Any information disclosed pursuant to paragraph (b)(7) may be used or further disclosed only to the extent necessary to detect and resolve conflicts of interest.
 Paragraph (b)(7) does not restrict the use of information acquired by means independent to any disclosure pursuant to paragraph (b)(7).
-Paragraph (b)(7) also does not affect the disclosure of information within a law firm when the disclosure is otherwise authorized, see Comment [5], such as when a lawyer in a firm discloses information to another lawyer in the same firm to detect and resolve conflicts of interest that could arise in connection with undertaking a new representation.
+Paragraph (b)(7) also does not affect the disclosure of information within a law firm when the disclosure is otherwise authorized, see Comment [5], such as when a licensed paralegal practitioner in a firm discloses information to another licensed paralegal practitioner in the same firm to detect and resolve conflicts of interest that could arise in connection with undertaking a new representation.

-[15] A lawyer may be ordered to reveal information relating to the representation of a client by a court or by another tribunal or governmental entity claiming authority pursuant to other law to compel the disclosure.
-Absent informed consent of the client to do otherwise, the lawyer should assert on behalf of the client all nonfrivolous claims that the order is not authorized by other law or that the information sought is protected against disclosure by the attorney-client privilege or other applicable law.
-In the event of an adverse ruling, the lawyer must consult with the client about the possibility of appeal to the extent required by Rule 1.4.
-Unless review is sought, however, paragraph (b)(6) permits the lawyer to comply with the court's order.
+[15] A licensed paralegal practitioner may be ordered to reveal information relating to the representation of a client by a court or by another tribunal or governmental entity claiming authority pursuant to other law to compel the disclosure.
+Absent informed consent of the client to do otherwise, the licensed paralegal practitioner should assert on behalf of the client all nonfrivolous claims that the order is not authorized by other law or that the information sought is protected against disclosure by the attorney-client privilege or other applicable law.
+In the event of an adverse ruling, the licensed paralegal practitioner must consult with the client about the availability of appeal and refer the client to an attorney to the extent required by Rule 1.4.
+Unless review is sought, however, paragraph (b)(6) permits the licensed paralegal practitioner to comply with the court's order.